MeElArbaoui/ContactAndMessaging_app/README.md

-# contacts_app
+# contacts and messaging app

-A new Flutter project.
+A new Flutter project allows you to manage contacts and messages exchanged with contacts.

 ## Getting Started